-The University Program Council (UPC) is a registered student organization that serves as a programming extension of the Office of Campus Life.
+The University Program Council (UPC) is a registered student organization that serves as a programming extension of the Student Experience Center.
 UPC provides movie nights, lectures and comedians.

 Any student who wishes to participate in UPC may become a member.
 Students who participate share in the presentation of student activity programs from beginning to end and may also serve in leadership positions within the organization.
 UPC members have the opportunity to work with many different groups to provide programs for a diverse campus population.

 Graduate with the experiential education that UPC programs provide!
 The UPC is funded by the student activity fee and therefore, all events sponsored by the UPC are free to enrolled UALR students.
 UPC meets every Wednesday at 5:00 p.m. in DSC 201T.
-If you would like more information about University Program Council, please contact the Office of Campus Life at (501) 569-3308 or visit the website.
+If you would like more information about University Program Council, please contact the Student Experience Center at (501) 569-3308 or visit the website.

 University Academic Assistance Centers